oprypin/crsfml/docs/tutorials/graphics/shape.md

 ![A convex shape](images/shape-convex.png)

-Although the name of [ConvexShape]({{book.api}}/ConvexShape.html) implies that it should only be used to represent convex shapes, its requirements are a little more relaxed.
+Although the name of [SF::ConvexShape][] implies that it should only be used to represent convex shapes, its requirements are a little more relaxed.
 In fact, the only requirement that your shape must meet is that if you went ahead and drew lines from its *center of gravity* to all of its points, these lines must be drawn in the same order.
 You are not allowed to "jump behind a previous line".
-Internally, convex shapes are automatically constructed using [triangle fans](http://en.wikipedia.org/wiki/Triangle_fan "Go to Wikipedia's article about triangle fans"), so if your shape is representable by a triangle fan, you can use [ConvexShape]({{book.api}}/ConvexShape.html).
-With this relaxed definition, you can draw stars using [ConvexShape]({{book.api}}/ConvexShape.html) for example.
+Internally, convex shapes are automatically constructed using [triangle fans](http://en.wikipedia.org/wiki/Triangle_fan "Go to Wikipedia's article about triangle fans"), so if your shape is representable by a triangle fan, you can use [SF::ConvexShape][].
+With this relaxed definition, you can draw stars using [SF::ConvexShape][] for example.

 ### Lines